Skip to main content

 Planning time in Australian primary schools: APT, RFF, DOTT, NIT and NCT, explained.

-Every state calls it something different, but the problem is the same everywhere: release time is an entitlement you must deliver to the minute, every week, and someone must teach the class while you do.
+Planning time is the weekly release from face-to-face teaching that every Australian primary teacher is entitled to.
+Victoria calls it APT, New South Wales RFF, Queensland NCT, Western Australia DOTT and South Australia NIT.
+The name changes, but the problem is the same everywhere: release time must be delivered to the minute, every week, and someone must teach the class while you do.

 Read the guide